-On 27th July, 2017, a two judges bench of Indian Supreme Court has set new guidelines in dowry case investigation.
-In their judgement, Justice Adarsh kr.
-Goel and Justice Uday Umesh Lalit has set new guidelines in the proceedings of dowry cases in view of heavy misuse of the law.
-Some key points mentioned in this SC judgement are –
+On 27th July 2017, a two judges bench of Indian Supreme Court has set new guidelines in dowry case investigation.
+In their judgment, Justice Adarsh kr.
+Goel and Justice Uday Umesh Lalit have set new guidelines in the proceedings of dowry cases in view of heavy misuse of the law.
+Some key points mentioned in this SC judgment are –

 - These committees will comprise of three members from the civil society.

 - The committee members will not be called in as witnesses in any case